If a business moves goods from one Member State to another, registration for VAT in the other Member State may be required.

 An intra-Community supply is also deemed to take place when a company transfers goods to the rest of the Community territory for its own use.
 Items that are only intended for temporary use in another EU Member State, such as tools for a construction site, are excluded.
 In principle, intra-Community spending is not liable for tax within Austria; acquisition tax is, however, payable in the other EU Member State.
-The assessment basis here is the purchase price or cost price.
+The assessment basis is the purchase price or cost price.
+The transfer must be included in a recapitulative statement and, due to the acquisition taxation, generally triggers registration in the Member State where the transport or dispatch ends.

 Responsible for the content: Federal Ministry of Finance